erickzhao/gmail-selenium-test/README.md

 ### Test account

-A fresh Gmail account was created for the purposes of this exercise.
-Since the alternate flow for the project requires image attachments from Google Drive, I had to manually upload the five images from the `/images/` folder into my test account's Google Drive folder.
+A fresh Gmail account was created for my purposes.
+Since the alternate flows required attachments from Google Drive, I had upload the five images from the `/images/` folder into my test account's Google Drive.

 ### Pros and cons of approach taken

-A few aspects of my approach had some tradeoffs,which I outline in the sections below.
+A few aspects of my approach had some tradeoffs, which I outline below.

 #### Sending emails to myself

 The main peculiarity of my approach was that I always sent the email back to myself.
-This allowed me to ensure that my email was successfully delivered, since I could check if one of the recipients (my test account) had indeed recieved the email.
+This allowed me to ensure that my email was successfully delivered, since I could check if my test account had recieved the email.
 This is a more robust check than just inspecting my Sent folder (because there could have been a breakdown between the email going to my outbox and the recipient receiving the email).
-It also allows me to perform such a check without validating with an external API call (or navigation) to another email's inbox, which would add a lot more complexity to the project.
+It also allows me to perform such a check without validating with an external API call to another email's inbox

-However, this approach has its downsides, since it does not reflect a very common real-world use-case.
-People rarely send emails to themselves, unless they want to send themselves a file for later.
+However, this approach does not reflect a very common real-world use-case.
+People rarely need to send emails to themselves.

 #### Checking file validity

-To validate that the image attachment was indeed uploaded correctly, I simply checked if the file that appeared as an attachment had a matching name (including the extension).
-This is a quick and easy way that naively trusts Gmail's image attachment system to not corrupt the image.
-However, the best way to see if the image was indeed uploaded correctly would be to download it and compare the binary to the originally uploaded picture.
-I believed this to be out of scope of the assignment, and did not take the time to do so.
+To validate that the image attachment was indeed uploaded correctly, I simply checked if the sent email's attachment had a matching name and extension.
+This is aneasy way that trusts that the image was not corrupted.
+However, the best way to see if the attachment was uploaded correctly would be to download it and compare the binary to the original picture.
+This seemed out of scope to me, though.

 #### Teardown

-The post-scenario teardown step in my code implemented in `/features/step_definitions/after)steps.js` ([GitHub link here](https://github.com/erickzhao/gmail-selenium-test/blob/master/features/step_definitions/after_steps.js)) sets a clean slate by deleting all emails sent.
-This is fine and easy because I'm using a test account.
-However, to more accurately replicate real-world usage, we would want to only delete the email that was sent within the scenario.
+The teardown step in my code is implemented in `/features/step_definitions/after)steps.js`.
+It sets a clean slate by deleting all emails sent.
+This is fine because I'm using a test account.
+However, to more accurately replicate real-world usage, we would want to only delete the test email that was sent within the scenario.

 ### Specific locators

-The Selenium locators I used to run the browser automation are specific to the [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) of the Gmail client, with many relying on ancestor, sibling, or descendant selectors, and some even relying on the inner texts within the elements.
-This makes the tests less robust than having specific IDs or CSS classes to target.
-However, this was probably my best approach given that we were running tests on the production build of Gmail, with the IDs and CSS classes obfuscated and changing with each instance of the web client.
+The Selenium locators I used to run the browser automation are specific to the [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) of the Gmail client, with many relying on XPath axes (ancestor, descendant, etc.) and the inner texts of the elements.
+This makes the tests more vulnerable to DOM shifts than having specific IDs or CSS classes to target.
+However, this was probably my best approach given that we were running tests on the production build of Gmail, with the IDs and CSS classes obfuscated and changing with each instance.
 My approach might have been different had I had access to a development build with legible, static class names and IDs.

 Using inner texts also means that I cannot testing across different localizations of the Gmail client.
 This was fine since testing in multiple locales was out of the scope of this project, but this is still a vulnerability nonetheless.